+I. Nar ne and address of bank /

+١. itution

+II. ilities availed

+A. 1

+Α. Fund-based credit facilities

+(Indicate the nature of

+facilities e.g. working

+capital / demand loan /

+term loan / short term loan)

+/ foreign currency loan,

+corporate loan / line of

+credit / Channel financing,

+bill discounting etc. amount

+and the purpose)

+B. Non-fund-based facilities

+other than derivatives

+(Indicate the nature of

+facilities e.g. L/C, BG, DPG (I & F) etc. amount and the

+purpose)

+C. Derivatives contracts

+J entered into with the

+bank

+(Indicate the nature of the

+contract, maturity, amount

+and the purpose)

+III.
+Dat e of sanction

+IV.
+Pre sent outstanding

+' the case of derivatives

+tracts, negative MTM i.e

+ch is not due for settlement

+/ be indicated)

+V. erdues position, if any

+' the case of derivatives

+tracts, the negative MTM amount payable to the bank

+er the contract but not yet

-I. Name and address of bank institution II.
-Facilities availed A. Fund-based credit facilities (Indicate the nature of facilities e.g. working capital / demand loan / term loan / short term loan) / foreign currency loan corporate loan / line of credit / Channel financing bill discounting etc. amount and the purpose) B. Non-fund-based facilities other than derivatives (Indicate the nature of facilities e.g. L/C, BG, DPG (I & F) etc. amount and the purpose) C. Derivatives contracts entered into with the bank (Indicate the nature of the contract, maturity, amount and the purpose) III.
-Date of sanction IV.
-Present outstanding (In the case of derivatives contracts, negative MTM i.e. which is not due for settlement may be indicated) V. Overdues position, if any (In the case of derivatives contracts, the negative MTM i.e. amount payable to the bank under the contract but not ye paid may be indicated) VI.
-Repayment terms (for demand loans, term loans corporate loans, project - wise finance) Security offered (complete details of security both primary and collateral including specific cash flows assigned to project wise finance / loan raised & personal / corporate guarantee, to be furnished) Requests for facilities which are under process [The e information to be given for domestic and overseas
+unu or the contract but not yet

+paid may be indicated) VI.
+Repayment terms (for demand loans, term loans, corporate loans, project - wise finance) VII.
+Security offered (complete details of security both primary and collateral including specific cash flows assigned to project wise finance / loan raised & personal / corporate guarantee, to be furnished) VIII.
+Requests for facilities which are under process borı e information to be given for rowings from commercial banks FCs]